Muuuchem/SeqEditor/README.md

 that says "delete chain" once you hover over it

 When editing text, you will see any bonds move along with the text, and as soon as you click away from the textbox, the text will realign with the numbering system.
+If bonds are glitchy and not connected (may happen when editing/deleting bonds and annotations), simply add and delete a character and the bonds should instantly rerender.

 To Add:
 1.)
 BondTypes and Colors associated with them